-Designation (also A-coal, medicinal coal) for ground and purified bone and vegetable coal (charcoal).
-It is pure carbon, which has a huge inner surface due to its highly porous structure.
-Only six grams of it correspond to the area of a football pitch (around 9,000 m²).
-It is used in viticulture for various fining and stabilisation techniques.
-Due to its extremely high adsorption capacity (binding of gases or dissolved substances) 'tones from the environment can very easily be accepted and lead to fining defects.
-Activated carbon is used for the correction of colour, taste and odour defects in wine with a wide range of effects.
+Designation (also A-carbon, medicinal carbon) for ground and purified bone and plant carbon (charcoal).
+It is pure carbon that has a huge inner surface area due to its highly porous structure.
+Only six grams of it correspond to the area of a football pitch (about 9,000 m²).
+It is used in viticulture for various fining or stabilisation techniques.
+Due to its extremely high adsorption capacity (binding of gases or dissolved substances), it can very easily accept tones from the environment and lead to fining errors.
+Activated carbon is used for the correction of colour, taste and odour defects in wine with a broad spectrum of effect.

 There is a vast number of sources on the web where one can acquire knowledge about wine.
 But none has the scope, timeliness and accuracy of the information in the encyclopaedia at wein.plus.
 I use it regularly and rely on it.Sigi Hiss

 freier Autor und Weinberater (Fine, Vinum u.a.), Bad Krozingen